-Funded by AIM Biffa Award, developed in collaboration with Manchester Metropolitan University to raise the profile of two important History Makers; Annie Besant and Jayaben Desai.
+Funded by AIM Biffa Award, developed in collaboration with Manchester Metropolitan University to raise the profile of two important History Makers; Annie Besant who supported the Match Girls’ Strike of 1888, and Jayaben Desai who led the Grunwick strike of 1976 to 1978.

 The first theme of Main Gallery Two is all about politics and protest post 1945.
 Rather than being revolutionaries, reformers, workers or voters, have we become citizens?
 This theme looks at Britain after the vote has been secured for all.